Benbaro/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents of your current directory in a long format
+ DisDisplay the contents list of cureent directory in a long format